misko/mlipview/graph_update.md

 - **Backend parity.**
   - Mirror `bond_offsets_a/b` fields on `SessionState` so saved sessions survive a round-trip through `/serve` (add optional validation when dense snapshots arrive).
   - If we ever ship backend-rendered graphs, the same data is ready for protobuf extensions.
-- **State store cleanup.** Move interaction counters into the session manager (or expose a delegation hook) so JSON snapshots don’t have to stitch `createSharedStateStore()` data manually.
-This removes the current implicit dependency where counters reset separately from the rest of the viewer state.
+- **Session manager consolidation.** Keep interaction counters and drag gating under the session manager so JSON snapshots remain self-contained, avoiding hidden singletons that might skip resets during restore.

 ## Rendering & Ghosts
 - With per-end offsets available, `rebuildGhosts()` can compute ghost transforms directly from the canonical tuples instead of walking `ghostBondMeta`.
 That reduces duplication and ensures ghost meshes stay in sync with whatever `compute_bonds` emits.